KostasKaloger/kostaskaloger.github.io/index.md

 # Kostas Kalogeropoulos

 Associate Professor of Statistics
-Department of Statistics, London School of Economics
+Department of Statistics,
+London School of Economics

 <div style="clear: both;"></div>

 ---

 ## About

-I am an Associate Professor in the Department of Statistics at the London School of Economics.

 Before joining LSE, I was a postdoctoral researcher at the University of Cambridge, in the Signal Processing Laboratory of the Engineering Department.
 I completed my PhD in Statistics at the Athens University of Economics and Business.